 It can be disconcerting for someone to suddenly feel something hard under their skin which wasn’t there before.
 Also, it can’t be assumed the hard area is a cyst at all.
 As with any new growth, it’s important to have it checked out at Skin Care Consultants as soon as possible.
 If you feel a growth in your neck, it may be a lymph node instead.
 Evaluation and/or treatment for growing lymph nodes requires immediate attention.
 Enlarged lymph node are often benign resulting from inflammation or infection, like a cold, but can also point to more serious issues liek lymphoma, a cancer of the lymphatic system.
 Another cause of a hard mass under your skin could be from scar tissue, infections, diseases, duct blockages, etc. Regardless of your symptoms, our Skin Cancer Consultants team is standing by to help you diagnose and treat it so that you can return your skin to its previously healthy state.

 After consulting with our medical team to proceed with cyst removal, there are standard steps which are usually followed.
-Before the procedure, one of our board-certified plastic surgeons, Dr. Parker, or Dr. Kevin Hanz, will mark and numb the area around the cyst with local anesthesia, like lidocaine.
+Before the procedure, one of our board-certified plastic surgeon, Dr. Parker will mark and numb the area around the cyst with local anesthesia, like lidocaine.
 This might sting, but the worst part is over.
 From then on, you should feel very little pain.
 He will then remove the pocket of skin cells which contains the cyst and stitch up the wound with interior and exterior stitches.
 Most stitches will dissolve in a few weeks as the wound heals from the inside out.
 Our plastic surgeons will utilize their skill to ensure that the scar is as small and smooth as possible.
 Without removal, the cyst can continue to grow until it bursts, increasing the risk of repeated cysts.

 Plan Your Procedure